Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

-The primary reason for these trends is that at high $P$, the system cycles through higher-order manifolds.
-This is indicated by the inset of subfigure (c), which depicts the number of intracavity photons $\langle a^{\dagger}a \rangle$ being greater than 1 for $P$ of the order of $10^{-1}g_1$.
+As discussed before, the low manifold approximation fails at high $P$ as the system cycles through higher-order manifolds.
+This is evident from the the inset of Figure \ref{fig: highP}(c), which depicts the mean number of cavity photons $\langle a^{\dagger}a \rangle$ being greater than 1 for $P$ of the order of $10^{-1}g_1$.
 As discussed in \ref{sec:ManifoldApprox}, the system's probability of undergoing two-photon transitions between $\ket{g}$ and $\ket{e}$ decreases in higher manifolds, and one-photon transitions become predominant.
 This results in an increased number of intracavity $\omega_0$ photons and leads to most of the power being dissipated as one-photon emission, resulting in low $\eta$.
 It also leads to the discrepancy between the analytical and numerical values, which is most significant for $O$ and consequently, $\eta$. \\

 Thus, high efficiency occurs in the low $P$ regime where $\langle a^{\dagger}a \rangle $ is small.
-This is also the regime where our analytical model is valid, and which we analysed in the previous subsections \ref{sec: Opt} and \ref{sec: FieldStat}.
+This is also the regime where our analytical model is valid, and which has been analyzed in detail in the previous subsections \ref{sec: Opt} and \ref{sec: FieldStat}.
+Thus, for the remainder of the paper, we only consider the low $P$ regime.